Man linked to Boston bombing suspect killed by FBI in Florida

 "A violent confrontation was initiated by the individual," the FBI said.
 A special agent, it said, "acting on the imminent threat posed by the individual, responded with deadly force.
 The individual was killed and the special agent was transported to the hospital with non-life-threatening injuries."

 The possibility that Tsarnaev was connected to the Waltham murders is "being looked at seriously," said Republican Representative Peter King, who serves on the House Homeland Security Committee.
-Other U.S. officials confirmed the investigation involved Tsarnaev's possible role.
+Other U.S. officials confirmed the investigation did involve Tsarnaev's possible role.

 Tamerlan Tsarnaev, 26, and his 19-year-old brother Dzhokhar are suspected of setting off two pressure-cooker bombs at the marathon finish line.
 Dzhokhar is being held at a prison hospital west of Boston awaiting trial on charges that carry the possibility of the death penalty.